wbannick/wbannick.github.io/resume.markdown

 # COMMUNITY ENGAGEMENT AND LEADERSHIP

+## KEEN, Coach
+_2022_
+- Volunteered as Basketball coach as part of a basketball program geared towards athletes with disabilities

+## Data Kind, DataDive Volunteer
+_2021_
+- DataDive volunteer at September 2021 DataDive
+- Created an interactive map to visualize house loss in Miami-Dade County

+## Saratoga Federated Church, Buddy
+_2007-2019_
+- Buddy for neurodiverse children and young adults among other roles

 ## Kids With Dreams, Vice President, Founder KWD Basketball Program
 _2013-2017_
 - Vice President and Board Member of club facilitating programs for neurodiverse people and  people with disabilities
 - Founder and President of KWD Basketball Program
 - Buddy for neurodiverse adults

-## Saratoga Federated Church, Buddy
-_2007-2019_
-- Buddy for neurodiverse children and young adults among other roles

-## Data Kind, DataDive Volunteer
-_2021_
-- DataDive volunteer at September 2021 DataDive
-- Created an interactive map to visualize house loss in Miami-Dade County

 ## Men and Youth Teaching Each Other, Mentor
 _2014-2015_